 - Biology Secondary Education majors no longer are required to complete PHY 202, but they must now complete an additional biology option course (for a total of 4 option courses, including one organisms and evolution). - For all biology majors, no more than half of the required biology option courses (including the organisms and evolution biology option course) may be transfer credits.
-All additional transfer credits can be applied as general electives toward the overall graduation requirement. - o For Biology Liberal Arts majors: Five option courses are required, of which one must be in organisms and evolution biology, no more than 2 option courses may be transfer credits
+All additional transfer credits can be applied as general electives toward the overall graduation requirement. - o For Biology Liberal Arts majors: Five option courses are required, of which one must be in organisms and evolution biology, no more than 2 option courses may be transfer credits from another institution, but one of the two can be the organisms and evolution biology option course.

-- from another institution, but one of the two can be the organisms and evolution biology option course. - For Biology Secondary Education majors: Four biology option courses, of which one must be in organisms and evolution biology, and no more than two may be transfer credits from another institution. - For 7-Year Medical Biology majors: Two 300- or 400-level biology option courses, one of which must have a lab, and no more than one may be transfer credit from another institution. - o For 7-Year Optometry majors: All required biology option courses must be taken at TCNJ. - o For students pursuing a Biology minor: Two biology option courses, of which no more than one may be transfer credit from another institution. - Only one course unit (in aggregate) of research courses (BIO 393, 399, 493, 494, 495, or 496) can count as a biology option course.
-All additional credits in these courses can be applied as general electives toward the overall graduation requirement, with the exception of BIO 495 or 496, which can be used to substitute for BIO 498 as the capstone course.
+- o For Biology BA majors and Biology Secondary Education majors: Four biology option courses, of which one must be in organisms and evolution biology, and no more than two may be transfer credits from another institution. - o For 7-Year Medical Biology majors: Two 300- or 400-level biology option courses, one of which must have a lab, and no more than one may be transfer credit from another institution. - o For 7-Year Optometry majors: All required biology option courses must be taken at TCNJ. - o For students pursuing a Biology minor: Two biology option courses, of which no more than one may be transfer credit from another institution. - Only one course unit (in aggregate) of research courses (BIO 390, 393, 399, 493, 494, 495, or 496) can count as a biology option course.
+All additional credits in these courses can be applied as general electives toward the overall graduation requirement, with the exception of BIO 495 or 496, which is an alternative of BIO 498 for the capstone course.